brenocq-atta/tutorial/plots/README.md

 <!--
 title: Plots
-description: How to plot data in atta using ImPlot
+description: How to plot data in atta using ImPlot and ImPlot3D.
 image: https://storage.googleapis.com/atta-images/docs/tutorial/plots/2022-08-19.png
 -->
 # Plot